Yellow-crowned flowerpecker

 The yellow-crowned flowerpecker (Dicaeum anthonyi) is a species of bird in the family Dicaeidae.
 It is endemic to Luzon Island in the Philippines.
-The flame-crowned flowerpecker (Dicaeum kampalili), which is endemic to Mindanao, was formerly considered conspecific.
+It was formerly conspecific with the Flame-crowned flowerpecker of Mindanao.
 Its natural habitat is tropical moist montane forest.
 It is becoming rare due to habitat loss.

 Description and taxonomy

-EBird describes the bird as "A tiny bird of mossy montane forest and edge.
-Male has glossy black upperparts and pale underparts, whiter on the throat.
-Races differ.
-Luzon birds are yellow-orange under the base of the tail and on the crown.
-Similar to Bicolored flowerpecker, but male Flame-crowned has a bright crown patch and female has a yellowish belly.
-Voice includes a high-pitched descending whistle and a sharp "tsik!"
+EBird describes the bird as "A tiny bird of mossy montane forest and edge on Luzon.
+Male has glossy black upperparts, pale underparts (whiter on the throat), and the namesake yellow crown stripe.
+Female has olive upperparts.
+Similar to Bicolored Flowerpecker, but male Yellow-crowned has a bright crown patch and female has a more yellowish belly.
+Voice includes a high-pitched descending whistle and a sharp “tsik!”
+Treated by some taxonomies as subspecies of Flame-crowned Flowerpecker, which is endemic to Mindanao."